• Skip to primary navigation

 We have a simple magnet sensory bottle, that is great fun and love this i-spy bottle from The Imagination Tree.

-No Time for Flash Cards has some gorgeous colour mixing sensory bottles you might like too!
+No Time for Flash Cards has some gorgeous colour mixing sensory bottles you might like!

 Magnet Science Experiments for Preschoolers

-This paper plate magnet maze is one of our favourite preschool science activities.
-These can be themed in lots of different ways so perfect for any topic or time of year.
+My paper plate magnet maze is one of our favourite preschool science activities.
+It can be themed in many different ways, making it perfect for any topic or time of year.

 magnet maze